NC Campus Compact

 VISTAs receive a living stipend from the Corporation for National and Community Service, which may also pay relocation expenses.
 NC Campus Compact provides candidate recruitment services and training and networking opportunities for in-service VISTAs.

-For more information about hosting an NC Campus Compact VISTA, contact Chad Fogleman, Program Coordinator, 336-278-7197.
+For more information about hosting an NC Campus Compact VISTA, contact the VISTA Program Coordinator or call 336-278-7278.